Review and computational comparison of adaptive least-squares finite element schemes: Numerical experiments

 \subsection{Waterfall benchmark}

-This benchmark considers the exact solution \(u \in H^1_0(\Omega)\) on the unit square \(\Omega \coloneq (0,1)^2\) given in \cite[Sect.~4.2]{MR3279489} by
+This benchmark considers the exact solution \(u \in H^1_0(\Omega)\) on the unit square \(\Omega \coloneqq (0,1)^2\) given in \cite[Sect.~4.2]{MR3279489} by

-The right-hand side is determined by \(f \coloneq -\Delta u\).
+The right-hand side is determined by \(f \coloneqq -\Delta u\).
 Both functions are displayed in Figure~\ref{fig:waterfall_functions}.

 For this benchmark with a smooth solution, all adaptive algorithms exhibit optimal convergence rates with a relatively small pre-asymptotic range.
-Exemplarily, Figure~\ref{fig:waterfall_convergence_natural} presents the convergence graphs for the CALSFEM.
+Exemplarily, Figure~\ref{subfig:waterfall_convergence_natural} presents the convergence graphs for the CALSFEM.
 It confirms the equivalence of the estimator with the exact error terms.
-It is remarkable that even the data error \(\mu^2(\T_\ell) \leq \Vert f + \ddiv \sigma_\ell \Vert_{L^2(\Omega)}^2\) converges with the optimal rate, although this is not guaranteed by the theoretical convergence result.
+It is remarkable that even the data error \(\mu^2(\T_\ell) \leq \Vert f + \ddiv p_\ell \Vert_{L^2(\Omega)}^2\) converges with the optimal rate, although this is not guaranteed by the theoretical convergence result.
+Figure~\ref{subfig:waterfall_efficiency} displays the efficiency indices of all three mesh-refinement schemes.
+The results illustrate the exactness of the built-in error estimator \(LS(f; p_\ell, u_\ell)^{1/2}\) from Theorem~\ref{thm:asymptotic} already on the coarsest triangulations.
+This is because the term \( \Vert f + \ddiv p_\ell \Vert_{L^2(\Omega)} = \Vert \ddiv(p - p_\ell) \Vert_{L^2(\Omega)} \) dominates from the very beginning in Figure~\ref{subfig:waterfall_convergence_natural} and belongs to the built-in error estimator \(LS(f; p_\ell, u_\ell)^{1/2}\) and the error \(e_\ell \coloneqq \vvvert (p - p_\ell, u - u_\ell) \vvvert\) as well.
+The fact that this dominating term is not controlled by by the alternative estimator \(\eta_\COL\) explains why the latter attains low efficiency indices only.

 The mesh plots in Figure~\ref{fig:waterfall_meshes} illustrate the different behaviour of the adaptive algorithms.
 The NALSFEM in Figure~\ref{subfig:waterfall_mesh_natural} focusses on the regions with large gradients of the right-hand side \(f\) (see Figure~\ref{subfig:waterfall_data}) in order to allow for a proper piecewise constant approximation.
 The mesh is similar to the result from the data approximation by AA in Figure~\ref{subfig:waterfall_mesh_approx}.
 On the contrary, the CALSFEM in Figure~\ref{subfig:waterfall_mesh_collective} increases the refinement in regions with large absolute values of \(f\).
 The SALSFEM in Figure~\ref{subfig:waterfall_mesh_separate} seemingly combines both aspects.